riceracer/notes/datastructures.md

   * If the value is 0 the item is guaranteed not to be in the set.
   * If the value is 1 the item *might* be in the set - due to indexing collisions.
 * The value in the bloom filter is that it can avoid unnecessary reads when we get the guaranteed "not in set" answers.

+## B-Trees

+Tree structure with multiple sorted keys per node and multiple children per node, in which children contain the range of values between the keys in the parent node.
+Typically nodes are broken into blocks to make for efficient lookups of parts of the tree according to parent operating system parameters.